What is a PPA? The Guide to Power Purchase Agreements

 When finance providers require a certain level of confidence in a renewable project, a PPA can provide such confidence.
 This means a buyer’s commitment to paying a fixed price per megawatt hour (MWh) for a long-term tenor (10-20 years) for the electricity that will be generated by the renewable asset.

-Power purchase agreements provide a security that the project will bring return on their capital investment upon completion, by reducing the cash flow uncertainty.
+PPAs provide security that the project will bring a return on their capital investment upon completion, by reducing the cash flow uncertainty.

-Tenors can vary significantly from a market to another.
+Pro Tip: Tenors can vary significantly from one market to another.

 In such contracts, the offtaker can in turn provide a fixed price for the long-term.
 This will guarantee a return on investment in the future, with minimum risk regarding expected revenues.